halloverden/fotihose/projects/fih-loading-indicator/README.md

 This component is part of the [Fotihose](https://github.com/halloverden/fotihose) network, which is a network of standalone components.

+## Description
+A simple loading indicator using svg.

 ## Considerations
 This component relies on [Renderer2](https://angular.io/api/core/Renderer2) for styling.